aapalo/3d-printing/README.md

 ## Leveling process
 - heat up the bed and wait for a few minutes
 - take A5 sized copy paper
-- close the gap between the nozzle and the bed until you can still move the paper by pulling, but can't move the paper by pushing
+- close the gap between the nozzle and the bed until you can still move the paper by pulling, but can't move the paper by pushing without it curling up

 ## Replacement parts
 - nozzle: volcano